drew-gnaw/genshin-wish-tracker/README.md

 - As a user, I want to be able to see if I am guaranteed to win the "50/50"
 - As a user, I want to be able to see how many "fate points" I have
+- As a user, I want to save my wishing history on all three banners to a file
+- As a user, I want to be able to load a file containing information on my wishing history

 ## Attributes